stradivari96/stradivari96.github.io/content/posts/software-google.md

 ### What Is Software Engineering?
-> Software engineering is programming integrated over time.
+> Programming integrated over time.

-> With a sufficient numbers of users of an API, it does not matter what you promise in the contract: all observable behaviors of your system will be depended on by somebody. - Hyrum's Law
+> With a sufficient numbers of users of an API [...] all observable behaviors of your system will be depended on by somebody. - Hyrum's Law

 > It's programming if 'clever' is a compliment, but it's software engineering if 'clever' is an accusation.

-> If a product experiences outages [...] but the issue wasn't surfaced by tests in CI, it is not the fault of the infrastructure change. [...]
-"If you liked it, you should have put a CI test on it."
+> If a product experiences outages [...] but the issue wasn't surfaced by tests in CI, it is not the fault of the infrastructure change.

+> "If you liked it, you should have put a CI test on it."

 > The more frequently you change your infrastructure, the easier it becomes to do so.